 Vardaman is a very small town located in the state of Mississippi.
 With a population of 1,068 people and just one neighborhood, Vardaman is the 168th largest community in Mississippi.

-When you are in Vardaman, you'll notice that it is more blue-collar than most other communities in America.
-70.99% of Vardaman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Vardaman is generally considered to be a blue-collar town.
+70.99% of the Vardaman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Vardaman is a town of production and manufacturing workers, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Vardaman who work in farm management occupations (17.36%), office and administrative support (10.33%), and sales jobs (5.27%).

 One downside of living in Vardaman is that it can take a long time to commute to work.
 In Vardaman, the average commute to work is 30.60 minutes, which is quite a bit higher than the national average.